Nevenall/ghosting-the-edge/manuscript.md

 There are some few families who divide corporate shareholdship amongst themselves.
 They form our modern nobility.
 They decide who will be the executives, and if those executives don't serve well, they will be replaced.
 Sometimes these families will pull from the second children of their own ranks for executives, but not too commonly.

 {callout} The vast majority of people are serfs who work to produce at a low cost and consume at a high cost to generate wealth for the vassals who own corporations, which are the structures of wealth creation.
-However, there are entire marginalized groups who aren't let in on even serfdom because the work is not simple like farming, it's technical. – {some historian, who obviously never met a farmer}
+However, there are entire marginalized groups who aren't let in on even serfdom because the work is not simple like farming, it's technical.—{some historian, who obviously never met a farmer}

 ##### Crime and Justice